 Off-the-plan contracts specify the time by which the project must be completed.
-This is called the sunset clause, or sunset date.
+This is called the sunset clause or sunset date.
 If the project is not completed by the sunset date, the contract can be rescinded and your deposit returned to you.
-In the event of delays outside of the developers’ control – such as weather conditions, strikes and issues with council – the sunset date can be extended.
+In the event of delays outside of the developers’ control – such as weather conditions, strikes and issues with council – the sunset clause can be extended.

 What is the Purpose of a Sunset Clause?

 A sunset clause provides a timeframe for when the project must be completed.
 The ability to extend the sunset clause provides developers with more time to deal with any issue that arises beyond their control.
 As a result, off-the-plan contracts are usually completed before the sunset clause.